DATA PROCESSING ADDENDUM - SUBSCRIPTION

 10. Controller Audit Rights. - Controller has the right to confirm Processor’s compliance with this Addendum as applicable to the Services, including specifically Processor’s compliance with its Security Standards, by exercising a reasonable right to conduct an audit or inspection, including under the Standard Contractual Clauses if they apply, by making a specific request of Processor in writing to the address set forth in its Terms of Service.
 If Processor declines to follow any instruction requested by Controller regarding a properly requested and scoped audit or inspection, Controller is entitled to terminate this Addendum and the Terms of Service.
 If the Standard Contractual Clauses apply, nothing in this Section varies or modifies the Standard Contractual Clauses nor affects any supervisory authority’s or data subject’s rights under the Standard Contractual Clauses.
 This Section will also apply insofar as Processor carries out the control of Sub-processors on behalf of the Controller.

 11. Privacy Impact Assessment and Prior Consultation.
-Taking into account the nature of the Services and the information available to Processor, Processor will assist Controller in complying with Controller’s obligations in respect of data protection impact assessments and prior consultation pursuant to Articles 35 and 36 of the GDPR, by providing the information Processor makes available under Section 10.
+Taking into account the nature of the Services and the information available to Processor, Processor will reasonably assist Controller in complying with Controller’s obligations in respect of data protection impact assessments and prior consultation as required by applicable lawpursuant to Articles 35 and 36 of the GDPR, by providing the information Processor makes available under Section 10.

 13. Termination of the DPA.
-This DPA shall continue in force until the termination of the Agreement (the “Termination Date”).
+This DPA shall continue in force until the termination of the Agreement (the “Termination Date”), except Secs.
+3, 4, 5, 6, 9, and 12 which shall survive termination of the Agreement.

 15. Duties to Inform.
 Where Controller Data becomes subject to confiscation during bankruptcy or insolvency proceedings, or similar measures by third parties while being processed by Processor, Processor will inform Controller without undue delay.
 Processor will, without undue delay, notify all relevant parties in such action (e.g. creditors, bankruptcy trustee) that any Controller Data subjected to those proceedings is Controller’s property and area of responsibility and that Controller Data is at Controller’s sole disposition.